scottdlai/Tic-Tac-Toe-AI/README.md

 A program that can always win or draw a 3x3 tic-tac-toe game.
 This was implemented using the minimax algorithm as well as Alplha-Beta pruning to speed up the process.
 This User Interface was built using React.js.

+# Structure
+You can find all the functions of the algorithms inside `nextMove.js` inside the `src` folder.
+All the React components are inside index.js as I followed React.js tutorial on their website at first.

 # Hosting
 This project is hosted on Netlify.
 Check the game out at https://scottlai.codes